 Improve Your Life #12: Write Down Your Goals

-For more information you can read a research paper about the effects of goal setting on college students (PDF).
-From this paper you can find references to a lot more goal research.
+For more information about the psychology of writing down goals you can read a research paper about the effects of goal setting on college students (PDF).
+From this paper, you can find references to a lot more goal research.

-Specific.
 This is the key in the clear goal setting.
-What is the end result, what do you want to achieve.
+What is the result, what do you want to achieve?
 Here are some examples: